zhenjiao-ms/azuretest0811/azuretest0811/includes/mobile-services-create-new-service-data-2.md

      <td><font color="transparent">-</font></td>
      </tr>
      </table>

       This is the minimum requirement for a table in Mobile Services.

+   > [!NOTE]
-    > [AZURE.NOTE] When dynamic schema is enabled on your mobile service, new columns are created automatically when JSON objects are sent to the mobile service by an insert or update operation.
+   > When dynamic schema is enabled on your mobile service, new columns are created automatically when JSON objects are sent to the mobile service by an insert or update operation.
+   >
+   >

 You are now ready to use the new mobile service as data storage for the app.